Back & Gacked

-Back & Gacked was an EP released by American hardcore punk band, Gang Green.
+Back & Gacked is an EP by American hardcore punk band Gang Green.
 It was released on May 6, 1997 on Taang Records.

-It marked the band's first recordings in over five years – the last being two new tracks which were included in the compilation album, King of Bands in December, 1991.
+It marked the band's first recordings in over five years–the last being two new tracks which were included in the compilation album, King of Bands in December, 1991.

 The EP saw the return to the independent Taang Records label which had launched their career back in 1983 and also saw the return of drummer Walter Gustafson who had last appeared on Another Wasted Night in 1984.
 He had briefly returned to the band to stand in for Brian Betzger in 1991, but was not present for the King of Bands recording.

 Mike Lucantonio and Kevin Brooks had since left the band and their positions were now filled by Mike Earls and Matt Sandonato, with Dave Minehan adding guitar parts as well as co-producing and mixing.

 All but two of these tracks – "You Tucked It To Me" and "Deflect And Swerve" – made it onto their first full-length studio release since 1989's Older...
 Budweiser later that year, entitled Another Case of Brewtality.